The Parenthood is pleased to say that the NSW Government has extended funding for community preschools to include three-year-olds!

 We don’t begrudge the funding of community preschools – recent increases in their funding ended years of underfunding of community preschools.

-We're calling on Premier Berejiklian to be preschool fair and fund early learning for ALL four-year-olds EQUALLY no matter their centre or service.
+We're calling on Premier Berejiklian to be preschool fair and fund early learning for all NSW kids no matter their centre or service.